purushoth-colab/weather-dashboard/README.md

 # weather-dashboard
 URL : https://sylviaprabudy.github.io/weather-dashboard/

 Description
 A simple web application that allows users to search for a city to get the current weather and 5 day forecast.
 Cities that users previously looked up will be saved in their local storage.

 User Story
 - AS A traveler
 - I WANT to see the weather outlook for multiple cities
-- SO THAT I can plan a trip accordingly
+- SO THAT I can plan a trip accordingl
   Acceptance Criteria
 - GIVEN a weather dashboard with form inputs
 - WHEN I search for a city
 - THEN I am presented with current and future conditions for that city and that city is added to the search history